 - Real estate income documents: Maybe you’re making money from property you already own.
 Be sure to provide documentation of all real estate or rental income and the current market value of the property you’re generating this income from.

-To get preapproved for a mortgage, you basically need to provide detailed documentation proving your identity, income, assets and debt obligations.
+To receive mortgage preapproval, you basically need to provide detailed documentation proving your identity, income, assets and debt obligations.
 Any source of money puts you in good standing.
 The process may seem intimidating, but a mortgage preapproval saves you from several headaches.
 For starters, you know more or less what you can stomach.
 This helps you find a home you can likely afford.

 Home Buying Tips

-- Once you secure a mortgage, paying it off can be complicated.
+- Once you secure a mortgage, paying it off can be complex.
 The mortgage is more than just a monthly payment.
-It’s built with different pieces.
+It consists of different pieces.
 To help you get a grip on what you’re really paying for and how to pay it off on time, check out our mortgage calculator.